These are the best games available on the Oculus Quest 2

 Whatever your childhood-era video game console or favorite arcade was — I'm an N64 and Nickel City child myself — you'll probably remember long weekends spent gaming non-stop until a parent made you turn off the console or you ran out of tokens.
 Pixel Ripped 1995 (and Pixel Ripped 1989, available as DLC) hearken back to those childhoods in the best possible way.

 You play a young boy trying to squeeze out as much gaming time as possible, while NPCs like your disapproving mother get in the way.
 Similarly, 1989 has you, an elementary-age girl, playing games in class while keeping your teacher distracted.
-Most levels start out with you playing a game-within-a-game, with gameplay modeled after famous classics like Super Metroid, Sonic the Hedgehog, and others.
+Most levels start with you playing a game-within-a-game, with gameplay modeled after famous classics like Super Metroid, Sonic the Hedgehog, and others.
 But you'll have to let go of your controller to interact with your surroundings.
 Then, without spoiling too much, you'll often find that the game world has begun to blend with the real world.

-At about five hours, the campaign doesn't spend too long with any one "game".
+At about five hours, the campaign doesn't spend too long with any one "game."
 And while the in-game graphics look sufficiently 90s, the NPCs' faces can look a bit wooden.
 However, the overall experience is genuinely fun and nostalgia-inducing, and the developers added incentives to replay levels like hidden golden cartridges, a hardcore mode, unlockable collectibles, and alternative routes. —Michael Hicks

-Star Wars: Tales from the Galaxy's Edge
+Star Wars: Tales from the Galaxy's Edge + Last Call

-Nothing happens on the outer-rim of the known galaxy, right?
+Nothing ever happens on the Outer Rim of the known galaxy, right?

-Star Wars: Tales from the Galaxy's Edge is an action-adventure game that takes place on the planet Batuu, right within the very same Blackspire Outpost featured at Disney theme parks.
+Star Wars: Tales from the Galaxy's Edge is an action-adventure game on the planet Batuu, right within the very same Blackspire Outpost featured at Disney theme parks.
 While the theme parks let patrons walk the halls of a mythical Star Wars location, Star Wars: Tales from the Galaxy's Edge takes a more story-based approach to the namesake.
-You play the role of a droid repair technician who ended up on the wrong end of a Gauvian Death Gang leader's gun and have to shoot your way out of the little ordeal.
+You play the role of a droid repair technician who ended up on the wrong end of a Gauvian Death Gang leader's gun; shooting your way out, you find yourself caught up in matters of galactic importance.

-While the game takes place between the events of Star Wars movies Episodes 8 and 9, the stories themselves span the annals of time, including all the way back to The High Republic some 400 years before the original Star Wars trilogy.
-During some stories, you'll find yourself wielding a blaster and a multi-tool, capable of solving some intricate puzzles, while other stories will have you wielding The Force and a Lightsaber.
+While the game takes place between the events of Star Wars movies Episodes 8 and 9, the stories themselves span the annals of time, including the original trilogy and the High Republic era some 400 years prior.
+To get the most out of the game, you must download the Last Call DLC, which adds new stories where you play as a Jedi Knight and bounty hunter, along with a proper endgame to the main storyline.

-In our Tales from the Galaxy's Edge review, we noted the game stretches well into the five-hour mark with all of its content, despite being $5 less than the entirety of the Vader Immortal trilogy and much longer, but it also doesn't have the arcade-style lightsaber dojo like that series did.
-Still, this is just the first half of the game, as a set of DLC is set to give players a look into the plenty of unexplored content in the Star Wars universe. —Nick Sutrich
+Compared to Vader Immortal — another pick on this list — Tales from the Galaxy's Edge and Last Call make for a more scattered game, but also a more varied one.
+Different Tales switch up the gameplay and story for some variety, while the main blaster-based combat is enjoyable and surprisingly challenging at times.
+Add in the DLC, and you meet a ton of characters, including some fan favorites from other SW properties, that make you feel part of the world.
+Star Wars fans certainly shouldn't skip this one. —Nick Sutrich

 Until You Fall

-Either you'll fall or your arms will fall off
+Either you'll fall, or your arms will fall off

 Until You Fall is a unique take on the hack-and-slash roguelite genre.
 Taking thematic elements from high-fantasy epics like Lord of the Rings and injecting it with a thick serum of Tron-like neon highlights, Until You Fall will have your jaw on the floor with its stylistic beauty, up until the moment the first enemy makes you drop to the floor.
-As the name implies, you'll battle your way through enemy after enemy until you fall.
+Then, as the name implies, you'll battle your way through enemy after enemy until you fall.
 Then, you respawn back in the hub to upgrade your character and do it all over again.

-Until You Fall utilizes seriously realistic physics modeling that make you feel like you're actually swinging the weapons you wield.
-There's something trippy about feeling like you're fighting with a giant neon-drenched axe, and Until You Fall nails that feeling with every single swing and block.
-Enemies will ruthlessly attack you in groups and the end of each section brings the choice of one randomized power-up to reward you with.
+Until You Fall utilizes seriously realistic physics modeling that makes you feel like you're actually swinging the weapons you wield.
+There's something trippy about feeling like you're fighting with a giant neon-drenched ax, and Until You Fall nails that feeling with every single swing and block.
+Enemies will ruthlessly attack you in groups, and the end of each section brings the choice of one randomized power-up to reward you with.

 Players will make their way through dozens of levels, separated by three tiers of difficulty, color, and enemy types, battling bosses at the end and collecting Aether.
 This ethereal currency is used to make those weapons even more brutal, giving you the edge in battle — once you muster up enough patience, that is.
 The question is, which part of you will fall first, your mind or your body?
 Until You Fall will challenge both. —Nick Sutrich